 By submitting this form, you certify that you use electric as your PRIMARY source of residential heating.Sales Tax Exemption Application

-MVEC believes that an energy dollar saved – electrical or otherwise – is a good thing.
+MVEC believes that an energy dollar saved – electrical or otherwise – is good.

 Tips to reduce energy consumption and save on your energy bills: